William King Harvey

-William King Harvey (September 13, 1915 – June 9, 1976) was an American Central Intelligence Agency (CIA) officer, best known for his role in the terrorism and sabotage campaign known as Operation Mongoose.
+William King "Bill" Harvey (September 13, 1915 – June 9, 1976) was an American Central Intelligence Agency (CIA) officer, best known for his role in the terrorism and sabotage campaign known as Operation Mongoose.
 He was known as "America's James Bond", a tag given to him by Edward Lansdale.

-Background
+Early life and education

-Harvey was born on September 13, 1915, in Cleveland, Ohio.
-He was the son of Sara King Harvey, an English professor at Indiana State Teachers College in Terre Haute.
-An Eagle Scout, he skipped several grades and graduated from Terre Haute's Wiley High School in 1931.
+Harvey was born on September 13, 1915, in Cleveland, Ohio, the son of Sara King Harvey, an English professor at Indiana State Teachers College in Terre Haute.
+An Eagle Scout, he skipped several grades and graduated from Wiley High School in Terre Haute in 1931.

-After working as a printer and reporter at the Danville Gazette (a newspaper owned by his grandfather) from 1931 to 1933, he enrolled in an accelerated program at Indiana University that encompassed two years of undergraduate studies and enabled him to complete an honors LL.B. from the University's School of Law in 1937.
+After working as a printer and reporter at the Danville Gazette, a Danville, Indiana-based newspaper owned by his grandfather, from 1931 to 1933, he enrolled in an accelerated program at Indiana University which encompassed two years of undergraduate studies and enabled him to receive an honors LL.B. from Indiana University School of Law in 1937.

-He married Libby McIntire, the daughter of a lawyer from Maysville, Kentucky, but the marriage ended in divorce in 1954.
-Immediately thereafter, he married Clara Grace "CG" Follick, a former CIA personnel officer who was the first woman to attain the rank of major in the United States Army.
-From 1960 to 1969, Harvey and his family (including a son from his first marriage and a daughter adopted by Harvey and Follick during his German assignment) were domiciled in Chevy Chase Village, Maryland.

 Career

+Federal Bureau of Investigation

-Harvey joined the Federal Bureau of Investigation in December 1940 and enjoyed a distinguished career (specializing in German and Soviet counterintelligence) throughout World War II and its immediate aftermath.
-In July 1947, he broke a regulation on being available on two-hour call due to sleeping off heavy drinking at a party the night before.
-He refused the resulting demotion and reassignment to Indianapolis, Indiana, preferring to resign.
-He joined the CIA shortly thereafter.
+Harvey joined the Federal Bureau of Investigation in December 1940, (where he specialized in German and Soviet counterintelligence) throughout World War II and its immediate aftermath.

+In July 1947, he broke a regulation on being available on two-hour call after sleeping late after heavy drinking at a party the night before.
+He refused the resulting demotion and reassignment to Indianapolis, preferring to resign.
+He joined the Central Intelligence Agency shortly thereafter.